quicwg/multipath/draft-ietf-quic-multipath.md

 The ACK_MP frame (types TBD-00 and TBD-01)
 is an extension of the ACK frame specified in {{Section 19.3 of QUIC-TRANSPORT}}.
-It is used to acknowledge packets that were sent on different paths using each an own packet number space.
+It is used to acknowledge packets that were sent on different paths, as each path as its own packet number space.
 If the frame type is TBD-01, ACK_MP frames also contain the sum of QUIC packets with associated ECN marks received on the acknowledged packet number space up to this point.